 Improved Safety

 Swimming is an essential skill for all children to learn, regardless of whether or not they have Autism.
-However, for children with Autism who may tend to wander or run off, learning how to swim can be especially important.
+However, for children with ASD who may tend to wander or run off, learning how to swim can be especially important.
 In addition, swimming lessons can teach children essential safety skills, such as how to tread water, swim to safety, and navigate different water environments.
-These skills can help keep children with Autism safe and prevent accidents.
+These skills can help keep children with ASD safe and prevent accidents.

 Improved Quality of Life

 Overall, swimming can significantly impact children's quality of life.
-By improving their physical fitness, social skills, emotional health, and safety skills, children with Autism can develop increased independence and a greater sense of confidence and well-being.
+By improving their physical fitness, social skills, emotional health, and safety skills, children with ASD can develop increased independence and a greater sense of confidence and well-being.
 Additionally, swimming can be an enjoyable activity to help children find joy and fulfillment in everyday life.

 Alternatives: